9. Database access

 9.6.1.
 General

-A transaction is a sequence of SQL statements executed "atomically":
+A transaction is a sequence of SQL orders executed "atomically":

-- either all operations succeed
+- or all operations are successful

 - Uncommitted Read